This program happened in the past, and no dates are currently scheduled.

 Disclosure and Conflict of Interest (COI and Educational Balance)

-It is Penn State policy to ensure balance, independence, objectivity and scientific rigor in all educational programs.
-Faculty and course directors have disclosed relevant financial relationships with commercial companies, and Penn State has a process in place to mitigate any conflict of interest.
-Complete faculty disclosure will be provided to program participants at the beginning of the activity.
+It is Penn State policy to ensure balance, independence, objectivity and scientific rigor in all educational activities.
+Penn State has a process in place to mitigate any relevant financial relationships with commercial companies disclosed by faculty, course directors and planning committee members.
+Complete disclosure information will be provided to participants at the beginning of the activity.

 University Nondiscrimination Policy

 This publication is available in alternative media on request.
 The Pennsylvania State University is committed to the policy that all persons shall have equal access to programs, facilities, admission and employment without regard to personal characteristics not related to ability, performance or qualifications as determined by University policy or by state or federal authorities.
 It is the policy of the University to maintain an academic and work environment free of discrimination, including harassment.
 The Pennsylvania State University prohibits discrimination and harassment against any person because of age, ancestry, color, disability or handicap, genetic information, national origin, race, religious creed, sex, sexual orientation, gender identity or veteran status and retaliation due to the reporting of discrimination or harassment.
 Discrimination, harassment or retaliation against faculty, staff or students will not be tolerated at The Pennsylvania State University.
 Direct all inquiries regarding the Nondiscrimination Policy to the Affirmative Action Director, The Pennsylvania State University, 328 Boucke Building, University Park, PA 16802-5901; 814-863-0471 (TTY).
 US M.Ed.
-D6915
+D7044